 - pain even at rest in chronic stages

-People who suffer from Achilles tendinopathy usually get it as a result of a rapid increase in running mileage, or changed to running on sloping, hard or slippery roads which can contribute to tendon overload.
+People who suffer from achilles tendinopathy usually get it as a result of a rapid increase in running mileage.
+Either that, or changes to running on sloping, hard or slippery roads which can contribute to tendon overload.

 Among athletes, biomechanical factors including a foot joint that is too loose and flexible, or too stiff [excessive pronation of the foot joint (subtalar joint), limited passive dorsiflexion or subtalar joint mobility[, and leg length discrepancy have been considered predisposing factors for Achilles tendon injuries.